gbrunton/CacheRepository/README.md

 These in memory Linq statements and in memory indexes work on the FileRepository in the exact same way as they work on the SqlRepository.

 I've included some basic support to build up and query text files with the same API.
-Right now you can use the [ConstructorContainsLine](https://github.com/gbrunton/CacheRepository/blob/master/CacheRepository/FileEntityFactoryStrategies/ConstructorContainsLine.cs) type to build entities by defining an action from within a constructor.
+By default if you don't specify a delimitor the [ConstructorContainsLine](https://github.com/gbrunton/CacheRepository/blob/master/CacheRepository/FileEntityFactoryStrategies/ConstructorContainsLine.cs) type is used to build entities by defining an action from within a constructor.

 ```c#
 public class Blog